Chapter 1 - The Way It Has Become

 David couldn’t believe what this guy was doing.
 The marker flashed red when Aaron didn’t take his spot and continued to flash in warning to him.
 David sat down and looked away at the man.
 The bus rode off regardless and the passengers looked everywhere and anywhere… but to each other that is.

 “Aaron 01778 you are in violation.”
 Angela’s voice announced.
-“Please return to your seat assigned to you.”
+“Please return to your assigned seat.”

 “Sorry, Angela-” The man grinned.
 “I want to take a seat over here today.
 But thank you.
 Anyone care to join me?
 Got a few more choice spots, any takers?”

+The man pointed to each person.
+He shrugged his shoulders when there was no response, he even waved at David and patted the seat next to his with a smile.
 No one looked or gave him any attention what so ever.
-David even tried to ignore it too.
+David even tried to ignore him too.
 Aaron shook his head and sighed.
 He crossed his legs and leaned back in comfort.

 “More for me then.”